-No Category Action Responsibility Timescale 27 Homelessness Undertake a further review of the Council's Flexible Homelessness Support Grant, to ensure that it is used to meet the highest priorities of need Assistant Director (Housing Operations) December 2017 28 Homelessness Consider the provision of shorter (2-year) non-secure fixed term tenancies to homeless households accommodated in Council properties, with a clear requirement for the tenants to find alternative accommodation during the tenancy period, as part of the review of the Housing Allocations Scheme Assistant Director (Housing Operations) July 2018 Page 96 Supported Housing - Older & Other Vulnerable People Progress the Key Action Plan from the Council's study into the Impact of an Ageing Population in the Epping Forest District.
-Assistant Director (Community Services & Safety) July 2018 30 Supported Housing - Older & Other Vulnerable People Undertake a review the Council's sheltered housing assets with a view to remodelling or redeveloping sheltered housing sites that are no longer fit for purpose.
-Director of Communities March 2018 31 Supported Housing - Older & Other Vulnerable People Undertake a review of the Council's Sheltered Housing Service in order to determine the most appropriate approach to future delivery.
-Assistant Director (Housing Operations) July 2018
+No Category Action Responsibility Timescale 27 Homelessness Undertake a further review of the Council's Flexible Homelessness Support Grant, to ensure that it is used to meet the highest priorities of need (Housing Operations) December 2017 28 Homelessness Consider the provision of shorter (2-year) non-secure fixed term tenancies to homeless households accommodated in Council properties, with a clear requirement for the tenants to find alternative accommodation during the tenancy period, as part of the review of the Housing Allocations Scheme Consider the provision of shorter (2-year) non-secure fixed term tenancies to Assistant Director (Housing Operations) July 2018 29 Supported Housing - Older & Other Vulnerable People r & Other Progress the Key Action Plan from the Council's study into the Impact of an Assistant Director (Community Services & July 2018 30 Supported Housing Older & Other Vulnerable People Undertake a review the Council's sheltered housing assets with a view to remodelling or redeveloping sheltered housing sites that are no longer fit for purpose.
+Director of Communities March 2018 31 Supported Housing - Older & Other Vulnerable People - Older & Other Undertake a review of the Council's Sheltered Housing Service in order to Assistant Direct July 2018

 No Category Action Responsibility Timescale 32 Supported Housing - Older & Other Vulnerable People Include a policy in the Local Plan that requires all new homes on housing developments in the District to be accessible and adaptable as defined by the Building Regulations in effect at the time of the application.
 Assistant Director (Planning Policy) September 2018 33 Supported Housing - Older & Other Vulnerable People Include a policy in the Local Plan that supports proposals for housing specifically designed to meet the identified needs of people with support needs where they meet a proven identified need.
-Assistant Director (Planning Policy) September 2018 34 Supported Housing - Older & Other Vulnerable People Work with Essex County Council to facilitate the provision of a new Independent Living (Extra Care) scheme for older people at Hillhouse, Waltham Abbey, comprising both market housing and affordable rented homes.
-Director of Communities September 2018 Page 97 Gypsies and Travellers Ensure that the Local Plan includes provision for a sufficient number of additional pitches for gypsies and travellers, in accordance with the assessed need from the Interim Briefing Note on Additional Pitch Requirements for the Epping Forest District.
-Assistant Director (Planning Policy) June 2018 36 Gypsies and Travellers Seek a suitable partner to undertake the enforcement of site licence conditions on permanent residential gypsy and traveller sites.
-Assistant Director (Private Housing & Communities Support) March 2018 37 Private Sector Housing Deliver the Action Plan formulated by the Nursery Workers Accommodation Working Party and consider and adopt a corporate protocol for dealing with unsuitable living conditions within agricultural and nursery accommodation, from a housing, planning, legal and economic development perspective.
-Assistant Director (Private Housing & Communities Support) June 2018
+Assistant Director (Planning Policy) September 2018 34 Supported Housing - Older & Other Vulnerable People & Other Living (Extra Care) scheme for older people at Hillhouse.
+Waltham Abbey.
+September 2018 35 Gypsies and Travellers pliches for dynsies and travellers.
+In accordance with the assessed need from the Assistant Director June 2018 36 Travellers Seek a suitable partner to undertake the enforcement of site licence conditions on (Private Hous Assistant Director (Private Housing & Communities Support) March 2018 37 Housing Working Party and consider and adopt a corporate protocol for dealing with Housing (Private Housing & Assistant Director (Private Housing & Communities Support) June 2018

-No Category Action Responsibility Timescale 38 Private Sector Housing Introduce a new service to provide an on-line resource of information on topical issues for private landlords.
-Private Housing Manager (Technical) March 2018 39 Private Sector Housing Prepare for the Government's proposed extension of the mandatory licensing scheme for houses in multiple occupation (HMOs), including the recruitment of sufficient additional environmental health officers to respond to the increased workload.
-Assistant Director (Private Housing & Communities Support) June 2018 4 Page Private Sector Housing Undertake a desktop exercise to provide a source of data to identify and target fuel-poor households, to provide information on improving their ability to heat their homes at a reasonable cost.
-Assistant Director (Private Housing & Communities Support) June 2018 e 98
+No Category Action Responsibility Timescale 38 Private Sector Housing Introduce a new service to provide an on-line resource of information on topical Private Housing Manager issues for private landlords.
+(Technical) March 2018 39 Private Sector Housing Prepare for the Government's proposed extension of the mandatory licensing scheme for houses in multiple occupation (HMOs), including the recruitment of sufficient additional environmental health officers to respond to the increased workload.
+Assistant Director (Private Housing & Communities Support) June 2018 40 Private Sector Housing June 2018